Key Takeaways

 An attorney can make a significant difference by:

-- Establishing Liability: They’ll investigate the cause of the fall, gathering evidence to prove negligence.
+- Establishing Liability: They’ll investigate the cause of the fall, gathering evidence to prove negligence in premises liability cases.
 This might involve witness statements, video footage, or safety code violations.

 - Calculating Damages: Legal professionals will accurately assess all your losses, including medical bills, physical therapy, lost wages, and future medical needs.